 University of Vienna, first as assistant and since 1985 as Dozent.

 In 1996 I received the title Außerordentlicher Universitätsprofessor.

-From Oct 2006 I am Professor for Biomathematics at the University of Vienna.
+From 2006 until 2021 I was Professor for Biomathematics at the University of Vienna.

 Stays outside and abroad